Skip to main content

 Deploying the Meta Pixel on Element451 Pages

-A more user-friendly option for deploying the Facebook pixel is via the Community Template Facebook Pixel Tag from Meta, show below.
+A more user-friendly option for deploying the Facebook pixel is via the Community Template Facebook Pixel Tag from Meta, shown below.

 Element451 Custom Events and Meta Ads Events